concord-consortium/lab/readme.md

     bin/guard start

 This will take about 15s to generate the examples directory when first started.

+You can also create the examples directory by using `make` from the command line.

 Create a localhost and local Apache vhost for lab and optionally d3: